 Because every case and situation is unique, parents should always either include vacations written into their custody agreement, permission from the other parent, or get a court order.

-If you need help negotiating a reasonable schedule with your ex as you create your custody agreement, DeTommaso Law Group can assist.
+If you need help negotiating a reasonable schedule with your ex as you create your custody agreement, DeTommaso Law Group, LLC can assist.
 Our team can help you obtain permission for summer vacations with your children and provide alternatives if your ex is being unreasonable.

 Call our Somerset County child custody lawyers today at (908) 274-3028 to set up a consultation.